 Two primary forms of treatment include:

 Dual Diagnosis Outpatient Treatment

 Discovery’s dual diagnosis outpatient treatment program is designed for addicts with manageable co-occurring disorders.
 Manageable means the addict has not hit their rock bottom is not in poor or failing health, not in legal trouble, and has a solid family relationship.

 Unlike inpatient treatment, outpatient participants can leave the facility once the treatment session is over to tend to family, work, and other obligations.
 The outpatient treatment dual diagnosis program is very similar to the inpatient program but not as intense and without as many safety nets.
 It should be noted that addicts and alcoholics in outpatient treatment have a higher risk of relapse.

 Inpatient dual diagnosis treatment uses the same lessons and techniques from the outpatient program.
 The difference is, patients receive 24/7 care and reside in the treatment facility.
 Inpatient treatment removes the addict from their daily life for more hands-on treatment and monitoring as well.
 Patients also receive a safe-space to focus all of their energy on recovering.

 Discovery Transitions uses three steps for outpatient dual diagnosis drug rehab:

-Relapse Prevention – Relapse Prevention is the most important part of dual diagnosis treatment.
+Relapse Prevention is the most important part of dual diagnosis treatment.
 Relapse prevention arms patients with tools and techniques like creating boundaries, recognizing triggers, and more.
-In doing so, the patient has a greater chance at long-term sobriety.
+In doing so, the patient has a greater chance of long-term sobriety.